trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

    };
    ```

-   Explanation :
+   Explanation:

    - `...store` do a copy by value of your object.
 [Have a look on the Functional updates documentation](https://ligolang.org/docs/language-basics/maps-records/#functional-updates).
-Note : you cannot do assignment like this `store.pokeTraces=...` in jsLigo, there are no concept of Classes, use `Functional updates` instead.
+Note: you cannot do assignment like this `store.pokeTraces=...` in jsLigo, there are no concept of Classes, use `Functional updates` instead.
-   - `Map.add(...` : Add a key, value entry to a map.
+   - `Map.add(...`: Add a key, value entry to a map.
 For more information about [Map](https://ligolang.org/docs/language-basics/maps-records/#maps).
    - `export type storage = {...};` a `Record` type is declared, it is an [object structure](https://ligolang.org/docs/language-basics/maps-records#records).
    - `Tezos.get_self_address()` is a native function that returns the current contract address running this code.
 Have a look on [Tezos native functions](https://ligolang.org/docs/reference/current-reference).
-   - `feedback: ""` : poking directly does not store feedbacks.
+   - `feedback: ""`: poking directly does not store feedbacks.

 1. Edit `pokeGame.storageList.jsligo` to change the storage initialization.